Its alive!!!! maybe not.

 Coffee breaks and lunch were put in between.
 Before each section we usually took a quiz on the topics we were about to cover.
 The quizzes gave you a no BS assessment of what you did not know.
 They also helped you focus on what you needed to pay attention to in the coming portion of the lecture.

-patient videos, power points, quizzes, lecture booklets and various ridiculous hand gestures to teach you in a high yield fashion what is essential to know for finals.
+Without giving away all his secrets, I will say that his teaching style is interactive to say the very least.
+He uses various methods to reinforce your memory of certain topics.
+He uses a combination of patient videos, power points, quizzes, lecture booklets and various ridiculous hand gestures to teach you in a high yield fashion what is essential to know for finals.
 I swear you will never forget Hyperkalemia (if you went to his course you know what I mean).
 He also got the entire class involved to remember Murmurs.
 It's pretty hilarious when you have a room full of final medical students yelling "Lub De Drrrrrrrr!"

-"illuminating."
+So, overall I believe the course was well worth it.
+If you asked me in one word I would say "illuminating."
 The concepts you might not have understood or ones that really never quite got in medical school were explained simply, with ease and in a memorable way.
 This is not a course where you are just given more lists to memorize.
 You will remember concepts, and as a result, the lists will come to you.
 I know it sounds hokey but trust me, it's true.

 A few weeks before my written exam and a few months before my orals, I have a much better grasp of what to cover and how to cover it.
 Throughout the day, he also reviewed materials covered last year in medical schools, because students emailed him what they had on their exams.
 I plan to email Doc Clarke when I finish my exams as well.